yshima42/so_long/README.md

 - norminette
 - bonus
     - animation
+- mlx null check
+- error \n check
+- NULL ume

 - exit situation
     - arg
     - map_check
     - ESC
     - EXIT

 - question
-    - when malloc failure, need to show some comments?
+    - when malloc failure, need to show some comments? yaru
-    - when gnl would be a problem?
+    - when gnl would be a problem? yaranai
     - valgrind error
-    - map error at the same time
+    - map error at the same time ok
     - what happen when you walk too much (size_t < ) ok
-    - no 0 in the map OK?
+    - no 0 in the map OK? ok